florianfesti/boxes/documentation/src/install.rst

 Boxes.py can be used as a set of Inkscape plugins.
 The package does install the necessary .inx files to :code:`/usr/share/inkscape/extensions` on unix operating systems.
-The .inx files assume that the *boxes* executable is available in the path (which it is when installing the binary package)
+The .inx files assume that the :code:`boxes` executable is available in the path (which it is when installing the binary package)